rdf-connect/Tutorial-ISWC2025/content/description.md

 {:#description}

-This tutorial introduces _RDF Connect (RDFC)_, a novel, language-agnostic framework for constructing streaming data processing pipelines.
+This tutorial introduces _RDF-Connect (RDFC)_, a novel, language-agnostic framework for constructing streaming data processing pipelines.
 By leveraging the Resource Description Framework (RDF) and the PROV-O ontology, _RDFC_ enables the creation of pipelines that seamlessly integrate processors implemented in multiple programming languages.